JustinLycklama/JustinLycklama/README.md

 As a Software Engineer I appreciate modularity.
 I love UI elements that adapt and animate to any set of input.

-Here's a Unity component that can animate cross-row changes for any sorted list of elements.
+This Unity component animates cross-row changes for any sorted list of elements.

 <img height=300 src="https://github.com/justinlycklama/UnityReactiveGrid/blob/master/ReactiveGridDemo.gif" style="margin: 50px;">